marcelglueck/BEpipeR/README.md

 - Found a bug?
 [Report a bug](https://github.com/marcelglueck/BEpipeR/issues)

 ## Motivation
-The wealth of biotic and abiotic environmental data generated in the [Biodiversity Exploratories](https://www.biodiversity-exploratories.de/en/) continues to [grow steadily](https://www.bexis.uni-jena.de/ddm/publicsearch/), and so does the effort of implementing always the newest data into our statistical frameworks.
+The wealth of (a)biotic environmental data generated in the [Biodiversity Exploratories](https://www.biodiversity-exploratories.de/en/) continues to [grow steadily](https://www.bexis.uni-jena.de/ddm/publicsearch/), and so does the effort of implementing always the newest data into our statistical frameworks.
 Unsurprisingly, many BE projects restrict their analyses to a